cilium/cilium/doc/docker.md

 # Cilium Docker Plugin

-This plugin provides integration of Cilium with Docker.
-It handles both network connectivity requests and address allocation for networks of type "Cilium".
+The Cilium docker plugin provides integration of Cilium with Docker.
+The plugin will automatically handle network connectivity and/or address allocation (IPAM) requests for any network of type "cilium".

 ## Installation